Alan Hardaker: As Football League secretary

 After a meeting between the Football League Management Committee and the FA in London, the demand for professional clubs to sign the declarations was withdrawn, and it was decided that only amateur clubs would be required to do so.
 The resignations were ignored.

 In 1970, when a group of Midlands club chairmen proposed that the Football League handle its own disciplinary affairs, Hardaker was asked by them if this would be possible under FA regulations.
 He pointed out Association Rule 1(b), which gave provision for the game to be administered for amateur and professional clubs separately.
-This meant that the League could have full control of its own administration, but would stop short of a breakaway from the FA.
-Although the Rule was never implemented, when the League Management Committee brought the matter up with the FA, they were able to negotiate many concessions, both financial and in terms of the disciplinary system, which changed as a result.
+This meant that the League could have full control of its own administration but would stop short of a breakaway from the FA.
+Although the rule was never implemented, when the League Management Committee raised the matter with the FA, they were able to negotiate many concessions, both financial and in terms of the disciplinary system, which changed as a result.

 Many other incidents of note came under his influence during his time as Football League secretary.
-In 1969, he was asked to comment on the planned introduction of pensions for those professional players over 35 years of age - he claimed that the reported comment "I wouldn't hang a dog on the evidence of people like that" was actually in answer to the proposal that former professional footballers should sit on disciplinary committees, and not about pensions.
+In 1969, he was asked to comment on the planned introduction of pensions for those professional players over 35 years of age; he claimed that the reported comment "I wouldn't hang a dog on the evidence of people like that" was actually in answer to the proposal that former professional footballers should sit on disciplinary committees and not about pensions.

 At the start of the 1971–72 season, the League Management Committee issued a directive reminding referees of their obligations regarding maintaining discipline on the field of play.
-Unfortunately, the Committee neglected to circulate the information to the Press or the League clubs, and there was widespread confusion when referees vastly increased the number of cautions and dismissals during matches.
+However, the Committee neglected to circulate the information to the press or the League clubs and there was widespread confusion when referees vastly increased the number of cautions and dismissals during matches.

 The threat of withdrawal of League clubs from the FA Cup in 1973, following an argument over the fee for televising the 1972 European Championship (qualifying) quarter-final first leg between England and West Germany, was eventually averted.

-Television companies made several attempts to secure contracts with the Football League to show football matches live, in 1955, 1956 and 1967, but this would never happen in Alan Hardaker's lifetime, and he offered the opinion in his book that "regular live football would undermine the game's health".
+Television companies made several attempts to secure contracts with the Football League to show football matches live, in 1955, 1956 and 1967, but this would never happen in Hardaker's lifetime, and he explained that in his opinion, "regular live football would undermine the game's health".
 Before the start of the 1974–75 season, there was even the possibility that no League football highlights would appear on television, due to the League chairmen initially rejecting a three-year deal in 1973, worth £750,000.
 After protracted negotiation, they finally accepted the offer.